Vyral/will-cook/_posts/2020-02-07-3-telltale-signs-your-home-is-overpriced.md

 **3\.
 Your home has expired on the market.** This is the most obvious way to know your home is overpriced.
 If a home doesn’t sell in six months, it’s not due to lack of buyers, it’s due to incorrect pricing.
 Look in the mirror and realize that your home was overpriced and adjust accordingly when you relist.&nbsp;

 Every home has a price tag in the market.
 If a home’s listing price is relatively close to that price tag, it will sell and not expire.
-If you have any questions for me about pricing or about real estate in general, feel free to reach out via phone or email.
+If you have any questions for me about pricing or real estate in general, feel free to reach out via phone or email.
 I look forward to hearing from you soon.